DarkMortal/Deyz-Calculatorz/README.md

     > calculatorz@1.2.3 test
     > npx mocha src/tests.mjs

     Determinant
         ✔ should return -168

     Complex Determinant
         ✔ should return -393+225i

+    Binary to Octal
+        ✔ should return 53.46

+    Octal to Hexadecimal
+        ✔ should return 91.FD

+    Base_18 to Base_25
+        ✔ should return 5G8BLME.0

-        2 passing (11ms)
+    5 passing (18ms)

 ## Deploying the project